Safety and Liveness of Quantitative Properties and Automata: Safety of Quantitative Automata

+Using the lemma above, we obtain an algorithm to check whether a given limit-average automaton is safe.

-Finally, to check the safety of $\A$, we can decide by \cref{cl:ConstantCheckLimAvg} if $\A'(w) = 0$ for all $w \in \Sigma^\omega$.
-Since the construction of the deterministic $\Val$-automaton $\B$ might cause up to an exponential size blow-up and the constant-function problem for limit-average automata is \PSpaceC, the decision procedure for checking the safety of limit-average automata is in \ExpSpace. \end{proof}
+\begin{thm} Deciding whether a $\LimInfAvg$- or $\LimSupAvg$-automaton expresses a safety property is in \ExpSpace. \end{thm} \begin{proof} Let $\Val \in \{\LimInfAvg, \LimSupAvg\}$ and let $\A$ be a $\Val$-automaton.
+We construct the safety-closure automaton of $\A$ whose weight sequences are eventually constant as in \cref{cl:SafetyClosure} and transform it into a deterministic $\Val$-automaton $\B$ as in the proof of \cref{cl:SafetyClosureValDet}.
+To check the safety of $\A$, we can decide by \cref{cl:LimAvgEquivalence} whether $\A$ and $\B$ are equivalent in \PSpace since $\B$ is deterministic and its weight sequences are eventually constant by construction.
+Because the construction of $\B$ might cause up to an exponential size blow-up, the decision procedure for checking the safety of limit-average automata is in \ExpSpace. \end{proof}